|

 This was another home decor and DIY project we completed a few summers ago that I wish we had completed earlier.

-You can find our simple tips for panting interior doors here.
+You can find our simple tips for painting interior doors here.

 Choose a Consistent Color Palette For Your Home…

-That way, we didn’t feel like we had to do everything at once!
+That way, you won’t feel like you have to change everything at once!

 Style Your Bookshelves…